pdonald/latvian/Latvian/Tokenization/Readme.md

 ﻿# Tokenizer

+Tokenization is the process of breaking a stream of text up into words, phrases, symbols, or other meaningful elements called tokens.

+This library provides a fast, streaming, customizable, regular expression based tokenizer using a Deterministic Finite Automaton (DFA).

 ## Quick Start

 Create a new instance of `Latvian.Tokenization.LatvianTokenizer` and call the `Tokenize` method with the text to tokenize as a string parameter.